Management

 Your Way into our Faculty

-Most students currently going through their doctoral studies fund their studies either through a research position at a chair/department or a scholarship from the faculty.
+Most students currently going through their doctoral studies fund their studies and find their supervisor by applying either to

-Research positions at a chair/department are mostly 75% TV-L 13 positions and include some teaching load.
-Open positions are announced both via Stellenwerk or on the respective homepages.
-In case you are interested in a research position at a certain chair/department, please have a look on the chair's/department's homepage.
+1.)
+Open research positions are announced both via Stellenwerk or on the chair/department's homepages throughout the year.
+These are mostly 75% TV-L 13 positions and include some teaching load.
+Doctoral students are covered by social security.
+In case you are interested in a research position at a certain chair/department, please have a look for open positions on the chair's/department's homepage or contact the department's office.The CGS ist not involved in this hiring process.

 Scholarships